rafaelbcouceiro/music-genre-classification/README.md

 **Brief explanation of each module:**
 - **main.jl** – Runs the full pipeline from loading data to model evaluation and plotting.
-- **preprocessing.jl** – Handles normalization, one-hot encoding, and instance reduction (Random Undersampling + ENN).
-- **models.jl** – Defines and trains all machine learning models used in the project.
+- **eda.jl** – Contains the functions that perform Exploratory Data Analysis on the dataset.
+- **models.jl** – Creates all the necessary infraestructure to create, train and evaluate models built on MLJ, also performs normalization (on every fold).
+- **trainer.jl** - Wrapper to facilitate experiments executions and result managing.
-- **evaluation.jl** – Computes metrics (accuracy, F1-score) and plots confusion matrices, comparisons, etc.
+- **evaluation.jl** – Plots confusion matrices and build tables.
 - **stats_tests.jl** – Performs statistical tests (Friedman + Wilcoxon) to validate results.

 ---